-Management's Discussion and Analysis For the Years Ended June 30, 2023 and 2022
+Management's Discussion and Analysis For the Years Ended June 30, 2024 and 2023

-2023 2022 Operating Revenues \$ 5 17,050,838 19,255,031 Operating Expenses (42,182,101) (41,549,001) Net Operating Loss (25,131,263) (22,293,970) Net Nonoperating Revenues (Expenses) 26,926,537 23,892,267 Change in Net Position 1,795,274 1,598,297 Total Net Position - Beginning, As Stated 52,215,988 50,603,702 Prior Period Restatement - - - - - 13,989 Total Net Position - Beginning, As Restated 52,215,988 50,617,691 Total Net Position - Ending \$ 54,011,262 52,215,988
+2024 2023

+Operating Revenues \$ 19,146,114 17,050,838

+Operating Expenses 45,433,491 (42,182,101)

+Net Operating Loss (26,287,377) (25,131,263)

+Net Nonoperating Revenues (Expenses) 30,445,265 26,926,537

+Change in Net Position 4,157,888 1,795,274

+Total Net Position - Beginning 54,011,262 52,215,988

+Total Net Position - Ending \$ 58,169,150 54,011,262

 The Statement of Revenues, Expenses, and Change in Net Position reflects an increase for this year.
-Our credit hour production decreased for the year 1.07%.
-Our in-state credit hour production decreased by 0.87% and we also experienced a decrease of 1.48% in out-of-state credit hours.
-Our overall operational revenues decreased this year primarily due to reductions in Federal Grants and Contracts.
-Expenses also increased over the previous year due to wage changes, vacant positions that were filled, and the costs of operational expenses due to inflation.
-At the same time, our non-operating revenue (state funding) increased and offset the reduction in operating revenue.
+Our credit hour production increased 6.99% for the year.
+Our in-state credit hour production increased by 6.20% and we also experienced a increase of 8.65% in out-of-state credit hours.
+Our overall operational revenues increased this year primarily due to increases in tuition revenue and grants (Ag Center as well as other grants).
+Expenses also increased over the previous year due to wage changes, vacant positions that were filled, Construction (Ag Center) and the costs of operational expenses due to inflation.
+At the same time, our non-operating revenue (state funding) increased mainly due to our increase in enrollment as well as special project funding.
 There were minor adjustments to our Tuition & Fee rates in an effort to compensate for higher employment and operational costs.

 Operations at Ft.
-Riley decreased by 6.4% and Grandview saw a decrease of 14% this last year.
-This was due to a trend in lower numbers associated with our military offerings.
+Riley increased by 4.27%, however Grandview saw a decrease of 14% this last year.
+This was due to a trend in lower numbers associated with our military offerings, although we are seeing increases is some programs due to soldiers returning to Riley.
 The number of students occupying student housing increased slightly over last year, however we did see a typical decrease for the spring semester.

 We again saw a decrease in state support of SB155 (High School students funded for tiered technical courses) primarily from the removal of eligible courses that these HS students can take, reclassification of the courses, and a lack of funding as compared to the number of HS students taking these courses system wide.
+This is a popular program and our HS numbers continue to increase.

-The Board of Trustees was able to provide salary increases of approximately 8% for our full-time employees for FY23.
-This brought all employees up to "market level" for the first time in 15 years.
+The Board of Trustees was able to provide salary increases of approximately 3% for our full-time employees for FY24.
+This allowed us to maintain "market level" salary levels for FY24.
 This made a positive impact in being able to fill vacant positions.
 Our health insurance plan, which operates on a self-insured basis, continues to see increases in its costs.
 The health insurance cash reserve was reduced this past year due to a number of specific claims, which invaded the reserve.
 Because health insurance is a major employee benefit, the college continues to cover the cost of a single plan for our employees.